deeptools/HiCExplorer/docs/content/tools/hicTransform.rst

 Background
 ===========

-hicTransform transforms a given input matrix to a matrix with the defined method applied on.
+hicTransform transforms a given input matrix into a new matrix using one of the following methods:

 - obs_exp
 - obs_exp_norm